marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 getCatId() // => "cat2"
 ```

-Here we're writing an ID generator that takes some prefix and returns a function
+Here we've written at function called `idGenerator`.
+It takes some prefix string as an argument and returns a function.
-that can return to us an incremented ID upon each call.
+The returned function returns to us an incremented ID upon each call.
 Let's walk through it in some detail.
-I set `getCatId` to `idGenerator("cat")` which returns a function.
-When I call the `getCatId` function, it generates a new id by appending the `idPrefix` with the `suffix` that is assigned in `idGenerator` function.
+We assign `getCatId` to the function returned by `idGenerator("cat")`.
+When I call the `getCatId` function, it generates a new id by appending the `idPrefix` with the `suffix` that is assigned inside the `idGenerator` function.
 After it generates a new code, we've incremented the `suffix` count so the next time we invoke the `getCatId` function, we'll get a different cat id.

 This example shows off another cool feature of closures.
 Not only can you read from
 the returned function's outer environment, but you can mutate it.
 If you come from a background of object oriented programming, you can think of `suffix` as a private variable.
-I can't access `suffix` outside the `idGenerator` function, but I was able to return a function that can!
+I can't access `suffix` outside the `idGenerator` function directly, but I was able to return a function that can!

 I actually got this as an interview question a couple years ago.
 Very easy to solve if you understand closures - quite complex if you rely on global shared state.

 If these examples sufficed and you feel comfortable with closures in Javascript, let's move on!
 If not feel free to take a look at the resources below.
-It's worth taking your time to learn this thoroughly especially if you use Javascript on a regular basis.
+It's worth the time to learn this thoroughly especially if you use Javascript on a regular basis.

-Closures in Javascript (More Resources):

 https://developer.mozilla.org/en-US/docs/Web/Javascript/Closures